-Starting in 2021, for Iowa tax purposes, eligible educators can deduct out-of-pocket educator expenses of up to \$250 in excess of the federal deduction limitation, not to exceed a total of \$500 per eligible educator.
+Eligible educators can deduct out-of-pocket educator expenses of up to \$200 in excess of the federal deduction limitation, not to exceed a total of \$500 per eligible educator.
 Report your qualifying educator expenses as allowed on federal 1040, Schedule 1, line 11, plus any other qualifying out-of-pocket educator expenses in excess of the federal deduction limitation.
 However, your total deduction cannot exceed \$500 per eligible educator.